HerrPhil/Puzzles-SmallestPositiveNumber/README.md

 - Traverse the array, Ignore the elements which are greater than N and less than 1.
 - While traversing, check if a[i] not equal to a[a[i]-1] holds true or not .
   - If the above condition is true then swap a[i] and a[a[i] – 1]  and swap until (a[i] not equal to a[a[i] – 1]) condition fails.
-- Traverse the array and check whether a[i] ? i + 1 then return i + 1.
+- Traverse the array and check whether a[i] not equal i + 1; when this is true then return i + 1.
 - If all are equal to its index then return N+1.

 The stop condition was one detail that was not obvious to me as to why it works.